 Parenting has many responsibilities, with one of the most important being teaching your child how to care for himself.
 One important aspect of that care is the importance and practice of looking after his teeth.
-Dental health is something that is often taken for granted, but setting up your child with a robust oral hygiene routine and an understanding of the benefits of taking care of his teeth will make him more likely to enjoy better dental health in the future.
+Dental health is something that is often taken for granted but setting up your child with a robust oral hygiene routine and an understanding of the benefits of taking care of his teeth will make him more likely to enjoy better dental health in the future.

 This is essential if he is to retain an attractive, functional smile.
-It is also important for his general health since poor oral hygiene and dental problems have been proven to be a contributing factor in the development of a number of medical conditions including diabetes, high blood pressure, heart disease, stroke and even cancer.
+It is also important for his general health since poor oral hygiene and dental problems have been proven to be a contributing factor in the development of a number of medical conditions including diabetes, high blood pressure, heart disease, stroke, and even cancer.

 Pediatric dentistry services, offered by your dentist, are invaluable in helping to keep your child’s teeth in the best possible health and condition.
-Here is what you need to know about pediatric dentistry and what it can do you for your little people.
+Here is what you need to know about pediatric dentistry and what it can do for your little people.

 The exact age at which a child will cut their first tooth can vary widely.
-In most cases, the infant teeth begin to erupt between 4 and 6 months of age.
+In most cases, the infant's teeth begin to erupt between 4 and 6 months of age.
 However, it is not unheard of for a baby to be over a year old before their teeth begin to appear.
 In very rare cases, babies have even been born with their first tooth already cut!
 Most dentists that offer pediatric services will recommend that you start taking your child to the dentist as soon as they cut their first tooth.
 Obviously, the initial visits will involve just a brief look into your infant’s mouth to check that the teeth look healthy and in the right position.

-However, by the time your child is two years old he should be able to sit in the chair for a dental examination.
+However, by the time your child is two years old, he should be able to sit in the chair for a dental examination.

-Many children who are fearful of the dentist have developed their anxiety as a result of a phobia passed down from their parents, or because the environment and process is unfamiliar.
+Many children who are fearful of the dentist have developed their anxiety as a result of a phobia passed down from their parents, or because the environment and process are unfamiliar.
 Therefore, the sooner you get your little one used to visiting the dentist, the less frightened they are likely to be and this can make every appointment much easier and more pleasant for everyone involved.